Kanteerava Narasimharaja Wadiyar

 Kanteerava Narasimharaja Wadiyar (5 June 1888 – 11 March 1940) was the heir apparent of the Kingdom of Mysore from 1895 until his death in 1940, during the reign of his brother, Maharaja Krishnaraja Wadiyar IV.
-Krishnaraja Wadiyar died less than six months after Narasimharaja Wadiyar did.
+Krishnaraja Wadiyar who died less than six months after Narasimharaja Wadiyar did.

 Early life

 Kanteerava Narasimharaja Wadiyar was born in Mysore Palace, the second son of Maharaja Chamarajendra Wadiyar X and Maharani Kempananjammanni Devi.
 His father died in 1894, when he was six years of age.
 His mother served as the Queen Regent of Mysore between 1894 and 1902 during the minority of his elder brother Yuvaraja Krishnaraja Wadiyar IV.

 An intelligent student, Wadiyar had his early education at the Private Royal School of Mysore (from the summer palace Lokaranjan Mahal, Mysore).
 His education and training, like his brother's, was entrusted to Sir Stuart Fraser, Sir P. Raghavendra Rao and others.
 He was later sent to Mayo College, Ajmer.
 After becoming very sick during his stay at Mayo College, he returned to Mysore and pursued his studies and training under Cap.
 Heale.
 He was granted the personal style of His Highness by Viscount Frederic Thesiger, the Governor-General of India, on 1 January 1918.

-Wadiyar was a well travelled man and a very accomplished public speaker.
-He was an excellent horseman and played polo alongside his brother to bring laurels to the Mysore team.
-He was a great lover of books and a passionate patron of music, of which he was no mean exponent.
+Wadiyar was a frequent traveller and public speaker.
+He was a horseman and played polo alongside his brother for the Mysore team.
+He had an interest in literature and was a patron of music.